joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 * Analyze the softmax probabilities of the new images
 * Summarize the results with a written report

 You're reading the report atm!
-Here is a link to my [project code](https://github.com/joustava/CarND-Traffic-Sign-Classifier-Project/blob/main/Traffic_Sign_Classifier_Acc95_latest.ipynb)
+Here is a link to my [project code](https://github.com/joustava/CarND-Traffic-Sign-Classifier-Project/blob/main/Traffic_Sign_Classifier_Acc97_latest.ipynb)

-## Data Set Summary & Exploration
+## Exploratory Data Analysis

 ### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.